-Several advantages in the current report deserve to mention.
-First, our report is the only study exhibiting long-term follow-up for continence recovery following RARP as compared to previous clinical studies.
-Second, while the majority of previous studies have concentrated on perioperative surgical outcomes (i.e. VUA time, contracture, and urinary leakage at the anastomotic site), we longitudinally evaluated postoperative functional outcome using a selfadministered questionnaire.
-However, this study is not devoid of Limitations.
-Both arms were not comparable in some baseline characteristics including body mass index, prostate size, and tumor stage.
-These resulted from the selection of best patient characteristics in the initial experience of the operating surgeon.
+There are several advantages in this study that merit mention.
+First, it is the only study examinign long-term followup for continence recovery following RARP.
+Second, while most previous studies have concentrated on perioperative surgical outcomes (i.e., VUA time, contracture, and urinary leakage at the anastomotic site), we longitudinally evaluated postoperative functional outcome using a self-administered questionnaire.
+However, the study is not devoid of limitations.
+The two arms were not always comparable in terms of some baseline characteristics, including body mass index, prostate size, and tumor stage.
+This is the result of the selection of best patient characteristics in the initial experience of the operating surgeon.
 However, the multivariate analysis confirmed the independence of suture type for predicting continence recovery.
-Additionally, we expected a delayed continence recovery with the initial experience that was at the time of monofilament usage but surprisingly we found the opposite result in favor of monofilament suture.
-Furthermore, due to sequential inclusion of patients in the study, all patients in the monofilament arm completed the follow-up period for 24 months and there was a dropout in the follow up of the barbed arm who did not complete the follow-up period.
-About 84% and 64% of barbed arm completed the follow up at the end of 12 months and 24 months, respectively.
-Although there was no dropout at the initial two visits, the continence rate is still favorable in the monofilament arm.
-However, a further confirmatory study might be needed in the future to clarify the association.
+Additionally, we expected a delayed continence recovery with the initial experience at the time of monofilament usage but found the opposite result in favor of monofilament suture.
+Furthermore, due to sequential inclusion of patients in the study, all patients in the monofilament arm completed the followup period for 24 months, whereas there was a dropout in the followup of the barbed suture arm.
+About 84% and 64% of the barbed suture arm cohort completed followup at the end of 12 months and 24 months, respectively.
+Although there was no dropout at the initial two visits, the continence rate is still more favorable in the monofilament arm.
+A further confirmatory study is needed in the future to clarify the association.